 Today, Turkey is undergoing a bit of a rough patch politically but it is still a viably livable city for expats because of its various attractions as well as the cheap cost of living.
 Other pros of living in this vibrant city include the many old-fashioned bazaars that sell exotic artifacts, the favorable exchange rate, and its proximity to both Europe and Asia.

 The internet is of a relatively high standard in this city but the government has been known to crack down on online dissidents so some caution should be maintained on that front.

 1. Bangkok, Thailand

-  What can I say about Bangkok and the many charms that is hidden in its many sois (streets)?
+What can I say about Bangkok and the many charms that are hidden in its many sois (streets)?
 Unbeknownst to many, immigrants have been flocking to the ancient land of Siam for years, and today this melting-pot city truly reflects its dynamic heritage.
-In one block you will find Bengali doctors, Indian tailors and Chinese restaurateurs all co-existing together.
+In one block you will find Bengali doctors, Indian tailors, and Chinese restaurateurs all co-existing together.

 You might be asking “what about Dubai?” or “what about New York?”
 I excluded cities in the United States for this list because, well, this is Nomad Capitalist.
 While there are cities in established wealth havens like Dubai or Doha that are well-connected, they have not risen to become popular nomad destinations as of yet, and thus I excluded them as well.

 The entire idea of the Nomad Capitalist lifestyle is “going where you’re treated best”, and that means living where you want for more reasons than just good flight availability or because your bank job took you there.